-The Arizona Corporation Commission charges a $60 filing fee for Articles of Incorporation, but this standard filing can take weeks.
+The Arizona Corporation Commission charges a $60 filing fee for Articles of Incorporation, but this state processing time can take weeks.
 Expediting is an additional $35.

 *Note: Depending on the county where your corporation is registered, you may also have to pay a fee to publish a notice of formation after your articles are approved (see the publication question below for details).

 What are the publishing requirements for an Arizona corporation?

 Arizona is one of the few states that requires some businesses to publish notification of formation.
 Most Arizona corporations will have to publish a notice in a local newspaper for three consecutive issues of the paper. (“Local” is a relative term here.
 The newspaper must be located in the same county as your statutory agent’s address.)
 After you file your articles, you’ll receive an approval letter from the Arizona Corporation Commission, which will include directions for publication.
 There is typically a fee for publication, but rates for each newspaper vary.

 Good news, however, if your business is located in Maricopa or Pima County.
 These two counties automatically publish a notice for you online in the Public Notice Database for no fee.
 Our Northwest office is in Pima County—so when you hire us and list our address as your principal address, you can skip this headache entirely.

 How long does it take to start an Arizona corporation?